xhayper/Animator/README.md

 animatorRequire("Path") -- Used by Animator, Same as HttpRequire but with this repo link as the prefix hookAnimatorFunction() -- Hook animator to Humanoid:LoadAnimation() HttpRequireCach -- Cache used by HttpRequire, Clear it by assigning it to Empty table

+-- Hooks --
+-- This will only work if you call hookAnimatorFunction()

+Humanoid:LoadAnimation(AnimationResolvable, UseDefaultLoadAnimation) -- AnimationResolvable - Should Be AnimationID as String/Number or KeyframeSequnce or Raw Animation Data or Animation Instance, UseDefaultLoadAnimation - Boolean
 ```

 ## Example